Skip to content

 Strategic Thinking sets a clear linear path to accomplish a desired business goal, and typically is based on three essential items:

-3. A thorough understanding of the resources which should be leveraged to implement the strategic plan, such as budget, personnel and operations.
+- A thorough understanding of the resources which should be leveraged to implement the strategic plan, such as budget, personnel, infrastructure and operations.

-Strategic Thinking is Convergent Thinking, or distilling different thoughts, information and perspectives to a distinct insight or solution to solve a true problem.
+Strategic Thinking is Convergent Thinking, or distilling information, perspectives and knowledge to a distinct insight or a decision, often about a specific problem.

 That said, one can be strategic without being creative, or be creative without being strategic.
 However, successful programs – and people – are always both.
 You can’t have a good strategic plan without an effective creative solution, and you can’t have a good creative solution without effective strategic thinking.

-Side Note: There’s now a longer article outlining the differences between Strategic and Creative Thinking called Creativity versus Strategy: The Hourglass Figure.
-There’s also an article specific to Analytical Thinking and another comparing/contrasting Analytical vs. Critical Thinking.
+There’s now a longer article outlining the differences between Strategic and Creative Thinking called .

 Regardless of their industry, all organisations can follow the same process to be both strategic and creative.